cjtu/craterpy/README.rst

 Welcome to ACERIM!

 Please note: this package is actively under development.
-You can direct any questions to Christian at cj.taiudovicic@gmail.com.
+You can direct any questions or report any bugs to Christian at cj.taiudovicic@gmail.com.

 The Automated Crater Ejecta Region of Interest Mapper (ACERIM) is a python package for planetary scientists that simplifies crater data analysis.
 If you have image data and a list of crater locations, ACERIM will help you extract data from those locations and analyze that data with statistics of your choosing.